dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 Rationale on **Domain Model Integrity** comments, improvements and considerations:

+- **DMI1.**

-- **DMI1.** *Quizzes-tutor was planned to be developed by multiple independent teams which called for the distinction of Bounded Contexts.
+  *Quizzes-tutor was planned to be developed by multiple independent teams which called for the distinction of Bounded Contexts.
 This is achieved by using a decomposition style that uses the information-hiding principle of the Encapsulation **modifiability** tactic.
 Encapsulation reduces the probability that a change to one module propagates to other modules.
-This is achieved through the introduction of an explicit interfaces to modules which in in the quizzes-tutor are the Service classes of each module.*
+This is achieved through the introduction of explicit interfaces to each module. `(which in the quizzes-tutor are the Service classes of each module?)`.*

 Rationale on **Domain Distillation** comments, improvements and considerations:

+- **DD1.**

-- **DD1.** *From a point of view of **Domain Distillation**, the following modules are part of the Core Domain:*
+  *From a point of view of **Domain Distillation**, the following modules are part of the Core Domain:*
   - **course**
   - **question** and **answer**
-  - **questionsubmission**
+  - **questionsubmission** `(is questionsubmission really a part of the Core Domain?)`
   - **quiz**
   - **user**

-  *And the following modules are **Core Subdomains**:*
+  *And the following modules are Core Subdomains:*
   - **discussion**
   - **tournament**
   - **statistics**
   - **permission**

-  *And the following modules are **Generic Subdomains**:*
+  *And the following modules are Generic Subdomains:*
   - **auth**
   - **mailer**

   *It's worth to consult the [Layered View](module_view_layered.md) to form a better understanding of the logic behind this Distillation.*

+  *This is a rough reference, because in some cases, the boundaries between the Subdomains don't equate to the boundaries between modules and this is made clear through the rest of this SAD.
+An example of this is the **question** and **answer** modules, so keep this in mind.*

 ## Related Views